Find our top tasks, calculators and publications

 In other cases, you might be allowed to:

 If your application relating to hardship is unsuccessful, you can apply to the Hardship Review Board.
-The Fines Hardship Review Board looks at cases independently and can over-rule a decision made by us.
+The Hardship Review Board looks at cases independently and may over-rule a decision made by us regarding payment plans, work and development orders, and the write off or waiver of part or all of a person’s debt.

 Our staff receive ongoing training on how best to respond to your needs.
 All customers should expect to be treated with dignity and respect.
 Read more about our commitment to you.